 - Students with off-campus lunch privileges must remain in good academic standing in order to maintain off-campus lunch privileges.
 Any student whose GPA falls below 2.0 during a marking period may have his/her lunch pass suspended.
 The privilege will be reinstated the following marking period if the GPA rises to 2.0 or more.

-- Students exercising off-campus lunch privileges should exit and return through the back entrance located adjacent to the football stadium.
-All students in the vehicle will be checked at this exit by a staff member and must have their off-campus pass in hand.
+- Students exercising off-campus lunch privileges should exit and return through the front Main entrance located adjacent to the bus loading area.
+All students in the vehicle will be checked at this exit by a staff member and must have their Off-Campus Lunch Pass in hand.

 - Students exercising off-campus lunch privileges should leave campus at the beginning of their assigned lunch periods.
 Loitering in the parking lot is prohibited.
-Students leave the parking lot immediately upon dismissal for lunch and report to the building immediately upon returning to school.
-The back doors leading to the student parking lot will be locked during instructional time.
-Doors will be unlocked for students to return during the designated times.
-Students who arrive late, must enter through the main entrance.
+Students must leave the parking lot immediately upon dismissal for lunch and report to the building immediately upon returning to school.
+Students who arrive late should report to the Attendance Office for a tardy pass.

 Off Campus Pass Policy Infractions and Consequences